tunamoon/hugo-mock-landing-page-domain-name/content/post/bootstrap-5-2-0-beta/index.md

 ![Bootstrap 5 2 0 Beta](collab_post.png)

-> It’s the biggest release Valentine's day popup dinner between Penn, Princeton, and Yale!
+> It happened February 22!
+It’s the biggest release Valentine's day popup dinner between Penn, Princeton, and Yale!
 Come single and excited to make friends, or maybe an even closer someone!
 Having a Latin American themed dinner with tapas, seafood, and a comfy environment, it's definitely something you'd enjoy :)